How To Build a Remote Work Culture and Improve Employee Experience

-Developing a strong virtual culture for employees can lead to higher productivity, higher job satisfaction, and improved employee retention.
-To help set your remote teams up for success from the beginning, follow these tips on building positive culture for virtual teams to help improve the remote employee experience.
+Developing a strong virtual culture for employees can lead to higher productivity, greater job satisfaction, and improved employee retention.
+To help set your remote teams up for success from the beginning, consider these tips on building a positive culture for virtual teams to help improve the remote employee experience.

-What Exactly Is Remote Work Culture and Why Is It Important?
+What Is Remote Work Culture and Why Is It Important?

 Remote work culture is a shared set of norms, attitudes, and ideas that structure how remote work teams operate.
 This takes the concept of work culture — a collection of shared attitudes, beliefs, and ideas that make up a traditional work environment — and applies it to teams working remotely.